Buying property in Charente-Maritime

 If you’re looking to enjoy life by the sea and the French countryside, you’ll love Charente-Maritime in Nouvelle-Aquitaine.

-Named after the river Charente, this department on France’s Atlantic coast, is increasingly popular with international residents.
-It’s packed in summer, but has plenty of life in the off-season too.
+Named after the river Charente, this department on France’s Atlantic coast is increasingly popular with international residents.
+It’s packed in summer but has plenty of life in the off-season too.

 Charente-Maritime is roughly the size of an English county, and its largest city is La Rochelle, with just under 80,000 residents.
-However, to the south of the department is the city Bordeaux, with trains from Paris in two hours on a double-decker train, or from Paris to la Rochelle in around three hours.
+However, to the south of the department is the city of Bordeaux, with trains from Paris in two hours on a double-decker train, or from Paris to la Rochelle in around three hours.

 There are some lovely islands off the coast of Charente-Maritime, including Île de Ré, Ile d’Aix and Ile d’Oleron.

-Why buy a property in Charente-Maritime
+Why buy a property in Charente-Maritime?

 With over 90 beaches along its coastline, Charente-Maritime is much appreciated by residents and holidaymakers.
 Some of the most beautiful beaches include Les Gollandieres, Île de Ré, Grade Plage de Chatelaillon and Bre les Bains.

 The life you lead in Charente-Maritime largely depends on where you live.
-Farmhouses offer a peaceful retreat, apartments in towns like La Rochelle offer a social lifestyle, villas on the Île de Ré provide luxury living.
+Farmhouses offer a peaceful retreat, apartments in towns like La Rochelle offer a social lifestyle, and villas on the Île de Ré provide luxury living.

 Charente-Maritime offers homeowners plenty to keep themselves busy.
 There are all the pleasures of the coast, from fishing and sailing to surfing.
 Inland, there are golf courses for those who enjoy being at one with nature and the course.